 The personal support team offers one another medical rides, help at home when ill, wellness checks, and simply lending an ear when life gets tough.
 These are some of the biggest challenges an older adult lives with.

-About 30 percent of solo agers prefer a supportive lifestyle like moving to an Independent and Assisted Living community, or CCRCs for the sake of having nearby assistance and built-in activities.
+About 30 percent of solo agers prefer a supportive lifestyle like moving to an Independent and Assisted Living community, or CCRC, for the sake of having nearby assistance and built-in activities.

 Recently, I contacted close to 20 life care communities and they reported nearly 30 percent of the residents to be solo agers.
 Before moving into one, make sure the lifestyle fits your preferences and the monthly expenses won’t drain the budget.

 However, other shared lifestyles are cranking up.
-Co-housing developments, tiny house villages, and sharing our homes with roommates are growing rapidly in interest before Covid, and perhaps will hitch up again post vaccination.
+Co-housing developments, tiny house villages, and sharing our homes with roommates were growing rapidly in interest before Covid, and perhaps will hitch up again post vaccination.
 Those who prefer this over senior housing do so because they feel more freedom and connectedness with the larger community.

 When choosing this style of housing, make sure you have the ability to be mobile and can drive.
 Living in the suburbs has the potential to create isolation and loneliness.